sugeng-riyanto/Exploring-CSV-Operations-Using-Streamlit/README.md

 2. **Column Sum Calculation**:
    - Input a column name to calculate the sum of its integer values.

-3. **Create and Download New CSV Files**:
+3. **Create, Customize, and Download New CSV Files**:
+   - Users can dynamically add or remove columns.
+   - Enter data row-by-row, adjusting to the customized column structure.
-   - Users can add new rows interactively and download the new data as a CSV file.
+   - Download the new dataset as a CSV file.

 ## Prerequisites